RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 bundle.
 Whereas, for (2), the Redis Enterprise cluster pod (RS and bootstrapper) and Service Rigger images are controlled in the Redis Enterprise Custom Resource.

-Also, depending on your Kubernetes platform, your private repository may require authentication.
-If you are using a private repository associated with your K8s cluster, you may be able to pull the images without credentials.
-For example, a GKE cluster in the same project as the GCR registry will have the necessary authorization to pull the images.
+Also, depending on your Kubernetes platform, your private container registry may require authentication.
+If you are using a private container registry associated with your K8s cluster, you may be able to pull the images without credentials.
+For example, a GKE cluster in the same project as the GCR container registry will have the necessary authorization to pull the images.
 Otherwise, you may need to add a [pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to your namespace and then tell Kubernetes and the operator to use the pull secret.